Bible Study, faith

 What did Jesus mean by follow me?

-Jesus wanted us to follow him in His mission to bring salvation and the truth to legalistic men, non-believers, and those whom a lukewarm.
+Jesus wanted us to follow him in His mission to bring salvation and the truth to legalistic men, non-believers, and those who are lukewarm.
 “Come, follow me,” Jesus said, “and I will send you out to fish for people.”
 At once they left their nets and followed him.”
 Matthew 4:19-20

 Jesus said follow me and you will always know which way to go.
 Following Jesus’ example helps to follow the path to have a strong relationship with God and have the skills to change the world with love.
 “Jesus said to him, “I am the way, and the truth, and the life.
 No one comes to the Father except through me.”
 John 14:6